fluent/fluentd/CONTRIBUTING.md

 # Contributing to Fluentd

 We'd love your contribution.
-Here is the guidelines!
+Here are the guidelines!

 ## Got a question or problem?